Scare yourself silly with these spine-tingling classics.

-The 1978 slasher-classic in which Mike Myers — who murdered his sister when he was six — escapes to kill again.
+The 1978 slasher-classic in which Michael Myers — who murdered his sister when he was six — escapes to kill again.
 It spawned seven sequels, inspired Scream and was Jamie Lee Curtis’ first film role.

 Nightmare inducing?
 You’ll never trust anyone in a mask again.